Geometry-Rays/geometry-rays-legacy/README.md

  Recreation of [Geometry Dash](https://store.steampowered.com/app/322170/Geometry_Dash) made in rust bindings of raylib.

 # Compiling
- As of writing this no pre-made executables have been made since theres no real point right now.

  So to compile it run cargo build --release

  Then move the binary to the root folder.